 Community Sports Medicine is proud to partner with Advocates for Injured Athletes (A4IA) for their unique education program: Athletes Saving Athletes™ (ASA).
 The ASA program focuses on teaching student athletes the signs and symptoms of potentially life-threatening sports related injuries and medical conditions.
-Learn more about the ASA mission and meet the ASA Ambassadors and in the videos below.
+Meet the ASA Ambassadors below.

 Community Sports Medicine hosted its’ second Athletes Saving Athletes (ASA) training on Saturday, March 14, 2015.
 Nearly 70 area high school students from Beech Grove High School, Decatur Central High School, Franklin Central High School, Lawrence Central High School, Lawrence North High School, New Palestine, Warren Central High School participated in the sports safety training program.

 Congratulations to all the 2015 ASA student athlete ambassadors!